almcc/almcc.github.io/_posts/2015-11-13-python-logging-decorator.markdown

 title:  "Python logging decorator"
 categories: python logging debug
 comments: true
+excerpt: |
+  A python decorator can be a handy way to quickly get a grasp of what is going on with your code.
 ---

 A python decorator can be a handy way to quickly get a grasp of what is